[This piece belongs to both my blog post series on 1-on-1 organizing conversations and my blog post series on relationship-based organizing.]

-There’s one main mistake people make when they start out organizing their workplace that’s responsible for more stumbles, setbacks, and losses than any other: they don’t really get to know people before they try to take direct action with them.
+There’s one main mistake people make when they start organizing their workplaces that’s responsible for more stumbles, setbacks, and losses than any other: they don’t really get to know people before they try to take direct action with them.

 If people don’t know each other, how can they be expected to take risks together, especially when breaches of trust can put everyone in danger?
 Some coworkers get cold feet, those who are on the fence never really get involved, and those who appear most committed fall off or burn out.